psychemedia/island-storynotes/ardlamont-case/hambrough-monson-trial.md

 Scott, the man who disappeared when the Ardlamomt mystery aroused so much comment, offered to surrender, on Thursday, to the police in London.
 He has made a declaration to the effect that his name is Edward Sweeney, that at one time he was known as Ted Davies, bookmaker, that in August last year, under the name of Scott, be passed three days at Ardlamont, as Hanson's guest, and that he is the person against whom a warrant was issued for the alleged murder of Cecil Hambrough.

-The Press Association says :—" The attempt to impart significance to the appearance of Scott has by no means disturbed the equanimity of the London police authorities.
+The Press Association says:—"The attempt to impart significance to the appearance of Scott has by no means disturbed the equanimity of the London police authorities.
 Scott is not in custody, and at present the Scotland Yard authorities have no intention of depriving him of his liberty.
 Such a course will entirely depend upon the Procurator-Fiscal in Edinburgh who will, it is expected, decide what course will be adopted."

 ---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000609/18940503/153/0004